Policy Model

 2. Overarching policy: Overarching policy research to approaches for reducing GCR address the entire set of GCR.
 This type of policy sits above GCR, providing top-down support or guidance to identifying, managing, or reducing specific threats that have potential global catastrophic or existential consequences.
 Governments can take seven types of overarching policy for GCR: govern, understand, prevent, prepare, respond, communicate and collaborate.

 3. Cross-cutting policy: Certain policy issues can impact or shape global catastrophic risk.
 These issues ‘cut across’ GCR.
-In some cases, cross-cutting issues drive or exacerbate the risks, such as the negative impact of geopolitical competition.
-In other cases, cross-cutting issues could be subject to, or impacted by, the risks, such as the resilience of food systems.
-We use the following taxonomy of cross-cutting issues: geopolitics and strategic competition; politics and governance; economics and finance; natural resources and the environment; infrastructure and built environment; health and healthcare; and knowledge and information.
+In some cases, cross-cutting issues drive or exacerbate the threats, such as the negative impact of geopolitical competition.
+In other cases, cross-cutting issues could be impacted by the threats, such as the resilience of food systems.
+We use the following taxonomy of cross-cutting issues: geopolitics and strategic competition; politics and governance; economics and finance; natural resources and the environment; infrastructure and built environment; health and healthcare; knowledge and information; technology and innovation; and society and culture.

 Policy research

-4. Publication of research: We will publish our research in various formats for internal and external consumption.
+4. Publish policy products: We publish our research in various formats for internal and external consumption.
 This could include academic papers, research reports, policy briefs and newsletters.

 Policy development function

-2. Design policy proposals: We will develop high-quality, detailed and feasible policy proposals.
-We will conduct research and analysis to identify the underlying problems or challenges that the policy proposals aim to address and recommend the appropriate policy mechanism.
-(These proposals will be country-agnostic)
+2. Design policy proposals: We develop high-quality, detailed and feasible policy proposals.
+We conduct research and analysis to identify the underlying problems or challenges that the policy proposals aim to address and recommend the appropriate policy mechanism.

-3. Develop supporting products: We will develop further products in support of the policy proposals, including explainers, talking points, case studies, framing documents and any off-the-shelf materials that can support diffusion.
+3. Develop supporting products: We develop further products in support of the policy proposals, including explainers, talking points, case studies and other background materials needed for advocacy.

-4. Refine materials: We will refine and iterate on the policy proposals based on the insights gained from the feasibility and viability assessment and stakeholder feedback.
-This may involve revising the policy design, exploring alternative options, or incorporating additional evidence and data.
+4. Refine materials: We refine and iterate on the policy proposals based on the insights gained from the feasibility and viability assessment and stakeholder feedback.
+This might involve revising the policy design, exploring alternative options, or incorporating additional evidence and data.

 Policy diffusion

-The Policy team works with country offices to develop tailored policy proposals, building off the country-agnostic policy library.
-Insights and perspectives gained from these tailored proposals would be incorporated into the master, for the benefit of all country offices.
-We support the development or tailoring of any further policy products.
+The Policy team works with country offices to develop tailored policy proposals.
+Insights and perspectives gained from developing and advocating for these proposals can benefit all country offices.
+We support the development of any further policy products.
+The policy diffusion function includes:

 Policy Database